HaruNashii/RustInfoInvest/README.md

 <br/>

 ## **Known Issues**
-- window being blurry when resized
+- hard to read when window is small
 - messy code

 <br/>